Turkish lira caps historic week with big lift from Erdogan government | Business

 Turkish lira caps historic week with big lift from Erdogan government

-Turkey's lira was on track for its strongest week on record on Friday, having spiked 44% with the support of billions of dollars of state-backed market interventions and a promise that the government would cover FX losses on certain deposits.
+Turkey's lira was on track for its strongest week on record on Friday, having spiked more than 50% with the support of billions of dollars of state-backed market interventions and a promise that the government would cover FX losses on certain deposits.

+Turks did not sell dollars on Monday and Tuesday, according to official data that suggested they had played little role in the sharpest market gains.
+The state interventions, meanwhile, cost the central bank more than $8 billion this week, according to traders' calculations.
+After four red-hot days, the lira cooled 3% to 11.8 versus the dollar at 1351 GMT.

-The anti-dollarisation plan set off four straight days of gains as Turks converted some $900 million worth of hard currencies into lira, according to Finance Minister Nureddin Nebati.
-The currency cooled 4% on Friday to 11.85 versus the dollar at 0918 GMT.
+The anti-dollarisation plan prompted Turks to convert some $900 million worth of hard currencies into lira, according to Finance Minister Nureddin Nebati.
+But data from the BDDK banking watchdog showed that, after heavy accumulation of dollars last week, Turkish individual depositors held $163.7 billion of hard currencies on Tuesday - virtually unchanged from Monday and Friday, when the total was $163.8 billion.

 Hakan Kara, former chief economist at Turkey's central bank, said on Twitter the bank's FX sales amount to $17-20 billion this month, including $3 billion on Wednesday alone, though he said it was unclear specifically how they were used.
 "State banks provided significant support to the forex balance but it's not only state banks that are selling dollars," said a bank trader who requested anonymity.